 Vascular disorders: hypertension, hypotension, thrombophlebitis, peripheral vasoconstriction

-Limited safety data are available from two pediatric clinical trials of saquinavir hard gel capsules (approximately 50 mg per kg twice daily) used in combination with either low dose ritonavir or lopinavir/ritonavir.
+Limited safety data are available from two pediatric clinical trials of saquinavir mesylate capsules (hard gel) (approximately 50 mg per kg twice daily) used in combination with either low dose ritonavir or lopinavir/ritonavir.
 These trials enrolled pediatric subjects aged 4 months to 16 years old.
-In the HIVNAT 017 study (Invirase + lopinavir/ritonavir), adverse events were reported in 90% of the 50 subjects enrolled.
+In the HIVNAT 017 study (saquinavir mesylate capsules (hard gel) + lopinavir/ritonavir), adverse events were reported in 90% of the 50 subjects enrolled.
 The most commonly reported adverse events considered related to study treatment were diarrhea (18%) and vomiting (10%).
-In the NV20911 study (Invirase + ritonavir), 4 subjects (22% of 18 enrolled) experienced adverse events that were considered related to Invirase + ritonavir.
+In the NV20911 study (saquinavir mesylate capsules (hard gel) + ritonavir), 4 subjects (22% of 18 enrolled) experienced adverse events that were considered related to INVIRASE + ritonavir.
 These events (n) were vomiting (3), abdominal pain (1) and diarrhea (1).
 All reported adverse events were mild or moderate in intensity.
-The adverse reaction profile of Invirase in the pediatric trials is similar to that observed in adult trials.
+The adverse reaction profile of INVIRASE in the pediatric trials is similar to that observed in adult trials.

-Additional adverse events identified during postmarketing use are similar to those observed in clinical trials with Invirase and saquinavir soft gel capsules alone or in combination with ritonavir.
-Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to Invirase exposure.
-In addition, torsades de pointes has been reported rarely [see Warnings and Precautions (5.3)].
+Additional adverse events identified during postmarketing use are similar to those observed in clinical trials with INVIRASE, saquinavir mesylate capsules (hard gel and soft gel) alone or in combination with ritonavir.
+Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to INVIRASE exposure.
+In addition, torsade de pointes has been reported rarely [see Warnings and Precautions (5.4)].

-Drug interaction studies have been completed with both Invirase and saquinavir soft gel capsules.
-Observations from drug interaction studies with saquinavir soft gel capsules may not be predictive for Invirase/ritonavir.
-Because ritonavir is coadministered with Invirase, prescribers should also refer to the prescribing information for ritonavir regarding drug interactions associated with this agent.
+Drug interaction studies have been completed with INVIRASE and saquinavir mesylate capsules (hard gel and soft gel).
+Observations from drug interaction studies with saquinavir mesylate capsules (soft gel) may not be predictive for INVIRASE/ritonavir.
+Because ritonavir is coadministered with INVIRASE, prescribers should also refer to the prescribing information for ritonavir regarding drug interactions associated with this agent.

 The metabolism of saquinavir is mediated primarily by CYP3A.
 Additionally, saquinavir is a substrate for P-glycoprotein (P-gp).
 Therefore, drugs that affect CYP3A and/or P-gp may modify the pharmacokinetics of saquinavir.
 Coadministration with drugs that are potent inducers of CYP3A (e.g., phenobarbital, phenytoin, carbamazepine) may result in decreased plasma concentrations of saquinavir and reduced therapeutic effect.